-Furthermore, if the acquired land is agricultural, its type may be changed to buildable, in order to be able to actually build on it, by requesting modifications to the regional urbanism plans - if the land is outside the city limits.
-However, in consideration of Law 175/2020, which entered into force on 13 October 2020, this operation has to be carefully assessed as it might be extremely difficult to amend the regional urbanism plans and to move the land within city limits.
+Furthermore, if the acquired land is agricultural, its type may be changed to buildable, to be able to actually build on it, by requesting modifications to the regional urbanism plans - if the land is outside the city limits.
+However, in consideration of Law 175/2020, which entered into force on 13 October 2020, this operation must be carefully assessed as it might be extremely difficult to amend the regional urbanism plans and to move the land within city limits.

-In light of the aforementioned, it is strongly recommended to undertake a due diligence investigation prior to proceeding with real estate investments in Romania.
+Considering the aforementioned, it is strongly recommended to undertake a due diligence investigation prior to proceeding with real estate investments in Romania.